kubecost/docs/install.md

 # Installing Kubecost

-* The recommended way to install the Kubecost product is to follow the Helm install instructions available at [kubecost.com/install](http://kubecost.com/install).
-The provides the most flexibility for managing Kubecost and its dependencies.
+* The best way to install and operate the Kubecost product is via the Helm chart install instructions available at [kubecost.com/install](http://kubecost.com/install).
+This chart contains all the required components to get started, and can scale to large deployments.
+It also provides the most flexibility for managing Kubecost and its dependencies.

 * Alternatively, you can install via [flat manifest](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/README.md#manifest), but this install path provides less flexiblity for managing your deployment and has several product limitations.